fvelascor/jupyterwikigit/Jupyter-kernels.md

 Kernel Zero is [IPython](https://ipython.org), which you can get through [ipykernel](https://pypi.python.org/pypi/ipykernel), and is still a dependency of [jupyter](https://jupyter.org).
 The IPython kernel can be thought of as a reference implementation, as CPython is for Python.

-Here is a list of available kernels.
+Here is a list of available Jupyter kernels.
 If you are writing your own kernel, feel free to add it to the table!

 |Name| Jupyter/IPython Version | Language(s) Version | 3rd party dependencies | Example Notebooks | Notes |
 |----|-------------------------|---------------------|------------------------|-------------------|-------|